groovemonkey/stressedout-elixir/infrastructure/aws-traditional/README.md

 ```

-Ensure that the `$DB_SERVER` is set to the database server's IP address before running the following commands.

 The Phoenix web application requires a secret string to start, so if you have elixir, mix, and phoenix installed locally, you can generate such a string with `mix phx.gen.secret`.
 The vast majority of you will want to skip that, and just use this one that I've pre-generated for you (I suspect you can use any 64-character UTF-8 string but I'm not sure):

 ```bash